alyssakraft/financial-analyzer/README.md

 ## Future Enhancements

-- Toggle between quarter annual data
+- Toggle between quarterly and annual data
 - Export charts and commentary to pdf

 ## Author